 17. Apple Photos

 If you work on a Mac, you can use Apple Photos to improve your images and the pre-installed application offers a couple of good image editing features too.
 Moreover, the software is also great for storing all your images, enabling you to organize everything by creating folders or saving them by date.

 Some of the basic features it offers include image saturations, contrast, color correction, brightness adjustments, etc. You can do all this with just a single click.

 Even if you don’t want to use Apple Photos as an image editor tool, you can use it to organize all your images.
 And Apple users will also find the interface quite easy and fun to use.

-However, the only drawback to using this software is that it is quite extensively limited in terms of features and functionality compared to other Photoshop alternatives.
+However, the only drawback to using this software is that it is quite extensively limited in terms of features and functionality compared to other free Photoshop alternatives.

 18. Microsoft Windows 10 Photos

 Windows 10 Photos comes pre-installed with the Windows 10 OS.
 Similar to Apple Photos, you can use this software to store and organize your image gallery.